On this page

 How Wire Fits

-• enrich: Wire's enrichment pipeline can add technique explanations, sourced nutrition context, and ingredient history from web research.
+The enrich command adds depth that distinguishes your recipes from AI slop.
+Wire's enrichment pipeline researches technique explanations, sourced nutrition context, and ingredient history from the web.
 A pasta recipe gains a paragraph on why you salt the water, cited from a culinary source.
+This is the kind of first-person, tested content that nearly half of 3,000 surveyed US adults trust more than AI-generated alternatives (Raptive survey).

-• Build gates: No recipes without titles or descriptions.
+Build gates catch the rest.
 No broken links to ingredient substitution pages.
 No orphan recipes unreachable from the index.
+No pages missing the metadata that Google's AI Mode now requires for visibility.

 What to Customize